What Does Part B Excess Charges Mean?

 - Medicare uses an “all-or-none” rule regarding medical offices and hospitals.
 Simply put, in any medical organization (i.e. hospital, doctor’s office, etc.), either all providers can charge an excess charge or none.

 - Just because a doctor can charge an excess charge doesn’t mean they must charge one.
 It is negotiable on a case-by-case basis.

 - Medicare Advantage Plans do not allow excess charges.

 An Example of Medicare Part B Excess Charges

 Now for an example.
-Let’s say you visit a doctor who is non-participating and will charge more than the Medicare assigned rate.
+Let’s say you visit a doctor whose office are non-participating healthcare providers and will charge more than the Medicare assigned rate.
 Your medical procedure has a standard Medicare assignment rate of $1,000.
 How much would the excess charge be?

 - First, Medicare will reduce the amount paid to the provider to 95% of the assignment rate.
 Thus Medicare’s approved rate is $950.

 - Second, the doctor can charge up to 15% more than the reduced rate.
 15% of $950 = $142.50